 Ellen Stoll Walsh has 17 books in English and 13 in other languages.
 Her first two books were in pen and ink, but since then she has been working in cut paper collage.
 Ellen is currently working on a story that is written around prepositions.
 She has often used paint spots and snow, but for her new book she is also using a lot of paper that she’s painted herself.
 Ellen’s new book has mice since people seem to be fond of them.

 Sally Valentine is a native Rochesterian.
 After teaching math for 25 years in the Rochester City School District, she is now off on a tangent of writing.
-Her love for kids, books, and Rochester led her to write a series of novels for intermediate grade kids which are each set in a different Rochester landmark.
-When not writing, she can be found reading, solving puzzles of all kinds, or walking around beautiful western New York.
-She lives in Walworth, NY with her husband, Gary.
-Her grandchildren, Evan and Molly, are her newest source of inspiration.
+Her love for kids, books, and Rochester led her to write a series of novels for intermediate grade kids, which are each set in a different Rochester landmark.
+When not writing, she can be found reading, solving puzzles of all kinds, or walking around beautiful western

 Larry Tuxbury is the author of Benjamin Franklinstein Lives!, Benjamin Franklinstein Meets the Fright Brothers, and Benjamin Franklin Meets Thomas Deadison.
 When not reanimating famous inventors, he enjoys a nice cup of tea, quiet walks along the Hudson, and smashing evil wherever it may lurk.

-Matt Phelan is the illustrator of many books for young readers, including Flora’s Very Windy Day by Jeanne Birdsall and The Higher Power of Lucky by Susan Patron (winner of the 2007 Newbery Medal).
-He is the author/illustrator of the graphic novels The Storm in the Barn (winner of the 2010 Scott O’Dell Award) and Around the World.
-His latest graphic novel, Bluffton, is about summertime, vaudeville, and the young Buster Keaton.
-His latest picture book is Xander’s Panda Party by Linda Sue park.
-Matt is thrilled to be returning to the Rochester Children’s Book Festival.
+Matt Phelan is the illustrator of many books for young readers, including Xander’s Panda Party by Linda Sue Park, Flora’s Very Windy Day by Jeanne Birdsall, and The Higher Power of Lucky by Susan Patron, winner of the 2007 Newbery Medal.
+He is the author/illustrator of the award-winning graphic novels The Storm in the Barn, Around the World, and Bluffton.
+His latest books include his first picture book as both author and illustrator, Druthers (September 2014), and Miss Emily by Burleigh Mutén (March 2014).
+Matt lives in Ardmore, Pennsylvania.

 Linda Sue Park is the author of many books for young readers, including the